BhargavBhutwala/Flask-User-Management-API/README.md

 ## Setup

-- Configure the database in config/config.py

 1. Clone the repository:
    ```bash
    git clone <repo-url>
    ```
+2. Ensure the database is set up with a users table and an accessibility_view for role-based access.

+3. Configure the database in config/config.py

 ## Run the app: